Campus Garching: Technical University of Munich

 Additionally, TUM operates a meteorological measurement tower, the Oskar von Miller Tower, and the TUM Fire Department on the campus.

-Ludwig Maximilian University of Munich
+LMU Munich

-The Ludwig Maximilian University of Munich has numerous facilities on the Campus Garching, including seven chairs of the Faculty of Physics and sections of the Faculty of Geology.
+LMU Munich has numerous facilities on the Campus Garching, including seven chairs of the Faculty of Physics and sections of the Faculty of Geology.

 Max Planck Society

 Four research institutes of the Max Planck Society operate on the Campus Garching: